lorenzwalthert/teamtools/README.md

 Projects can also have such descriptions, and they can be read with the above command, setting `category = "project"`.

-The following description for repos was generated with the command mentioned above:
+The description at the top of this readme was generated with this method.

-## This is a header

-This is a bullet list:

-  - bullet 1
-  - bulle 2
-  - blablabla

-We can also use `codefont`.

 -----